apache/fury/docs/guide/java_object_graph_guide.md

 ### Smaller size
 `FuryBuilder#withIntCompressed`/`FuryBuilder#withLongCompressed` can be used to compress int/long for smaller size.
 Normally compress int is enough.
-If a number use long, it can't be represented by smaller bytes mostly.
-In such cases, compressing
+If a number are `long` type, it can't be represented by smaller bytes mostly, the compression won't get good enough result, not worthy compared to performance cost.

+Both compression are enabled by default, if the serialized is not important, for example, you use flatbuffers for serialization before, which doesn't compress anything, then you should disable compression.
+If your data are all numbers, the compression can bring 80% performance regression.

 ### Implement a customized serializer
 In some cases, you may want to implement a serializer for your type, especially some class customize serialization by JDK